Watercolour painting of train and Newtown

 This short video of images and details about Newtown's Flannel Industry has Welsh and English sub-titles.

 The Museum tells the story of one family who lived in Commercial Street in 1841 - Thomas and Mary Clayton.
+Mary Clayton's story is available as a short video in Welsh or English.

 Come to the Museum and find out more about Mary, Thomas, and Samuel Evans, a Factory owner.